dhenob/kloia/docs/03-operational-instructions.md

 4. Click "Run workflow"
 5. Select the branch to run against and click "Run workflow"

+## Monitoring CI Pipeline Results

+To monitor the CI pipeline results:

+1. Navigate to the "Actions" tab in your GitHub repository
+2. Find the latest workflow run and click on it
+3. View the logs of each step to diagnose any issues
+4. For successful runs, check Docker Hub to verify the image was pushed correctly

 ## Monitoring ArgoCD Sync Status

 ### Using ArgoCD UI